Privacy Policy

 WHERE YOU ARE A CLIENT:

-When you are inquiring about or using our services we collect and use information to understand your requirements, agree role specifications, propose candidates, discuss our contract, provide training or consultancy services or to share Factor content which is likely to be relevant and useful to you.
+When you are inquiring about or using our services we collect and use information to understand your requirements, agree role specifications, propose candidates, discuss our contract, provide services, or share Factor content which is likely to be relevant and useful to you.

-You may provide Personal Data to us by email, post, telephone, face to face during meetings or through our website; or
+You may provide personal data to us by email, post, telephone, face to face or online during meetings or at events, or through our website; or

-Data we collect includes the Personal Data of individual contacts who we deal with at your organization such as: name, job title, management level, business relationships, memberships, work history, work address, telephone numbers, and email address or written records of our conversations or meetings.
+The personal data we collect includes the personal data of individual contacts we deal with at your organization such as: name, job title, management level, business relationships, memberships, work history, work address, telephone numbers, email address, and records of our conversations or meetings.

 WHERE YOU ARE A SUPPLIER: